cern-mig/python-amqpclt/docs/index.rst

 	process at most the given number of messages; note: when using an incoming broker, to avoid consuming more messages, it is recommended to enable the --reliable option

 **--daemon**
-	detach **amqpclt** so that it becomes a daemon running in the background; debug, warning and error messages will get sent to syslog
+	detach **amqpclt** so that it becomes a daemon running in the background

-**--debug** *DEBUG*
-	show debugging information, get an integer valueas debug value

 **--duration** *SECONDS*
 	process messages during at most the given number of seconds and then stop